Midstate man’s massive antique vehicle collection up for auction

 “This is one of the biggest sales I’ve had yet,” he said.

-Armstrong held a preview sale Thursday of a Franklin County resident Richard Bowman’s huge estate.
-He passed away last year, and his widow wants to downsize his massive collection.
+Armstrong held a preview sale Thursday of Franklin County resident Richard Bowman’s huge estate.
+Bowman passed away last year and his widow wants to downsize his massive collection.

 “We have people coming in from as far as Missouri, Indiana, Iowa to bid on items, and I have registered bidders as far Germany, Europe,” Armstrong said.

 Bidders from across the globe will roll the dice in person and online.
-Some of the popular vehicles include a 1935 Dodge Brothers taxi and a 1940s model German Half track.
-The vehicles are in two different garages.
+Some of the popular vehicles include a 1935 Dodge Brothers taxi and a 1940s model German half-track.
+The vehicles are in two garages.

 Keith Blettner came to the preview event with his twin brother and 93-year-old father, who is a WWII veteran.